-Please bring your UMBC ID or other valid government-issued photo ID when taking an exam.
+Please bring a valid UMBC or government-issued photo ID when taking an exam.

 If you expect to miss an exam, you must make prior arrangements with the instructor for a make-up exam.
 You must have a documented excuse (for instance, a doctor's note) for missing an exam.